Akhil-Aditya/scratch_demoapp/README.md

 Replay History: Click the "Replay History" button to replay all executed commands.
 Reset Sprite: Click the "Reset" button to reset the sprite to its initial state.

+How to Run the Project:

+Open a terminal and run:
+ bash ---  git clone <repository_url>

+ bash --- cd <project_directory>

+ bash --- npm install

+Open your browser and navigate to: --- http://localhost:3000

 run project-
 Run npm i to install dependencies
 Run npm start and open the http link to see the app